Gumparthypavankumar/Restaurant-React-App/README.md

 # Restaurant-React-app

 # json-server folder:
-  This application used the json-server fake rest api.
+  This application uses the json-server fake rest api.

 # restaurant
  The restaurant is the core module for frontend(react)